nloureiro/nloureiro_site/pages/about.md

 ![me](/assets/img/work/various/me_working.jpg){:.img5} *Me at Bright Pixel HQ in 2016, the first days*

 2020 was a year to mark in history, for the whole world and for me too.
-I changed jobs and refocus my professional career, and now I'm the head of design and innovation in an exciting project called [Trojan was a unicorn](https://www.trojan-unicorn.com/).
+I changed jobs and refocused my professional career, and now I'm the head of design and innovation in an exciting project called [Trojan Horse was a Unicorn](https://www.trojan-unicorn.com/).

-Check the [portfolio section](portfolio) where I highlight some of the work, if you really need here is my [CV](assets/cv.pdf), and if you have any questions, feel free to send me an [email](mailto:mail@nloureiro.com) or [follow](contact) me on social media.
+Check the [portfolio section](portfolio) where I highlight some of my work.
+If you need it, here is my [CV](assets/cv.pdf), and if you have any questions, feel free to send me an [email](mailto:mail@nloureiro.com) or [follow](contact) me on social media.

-Thank you for your time and enjoy :)
+Thank you for your time and enjoy! :)